hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 -----
 title: D) Pump Principles
-date: December 3rd, 2023
+date: April 19th, 2024
 description: Overview of specific speed, suction specific speed, other pump principles like NPSH.
 -----

 ## Pump Principles

-### Impeller Specific Speed
+### Specific Speed

-**Impeller specific speed** is an index of pump performance at the pump’s best efficiency point (BEP) rate of flow, with the maximum diameter impeller, and at a given rotational speed.
+**Specific speed** is an index of pump performance at the pump’s best efficiency point (BEP) rate of flow, with the maximum diameter impeller, and at a given rotational speed.

 Specific speed, Ns, is used with US customary units and is expressed by the following equation: